DominicSaladin/DominicSaladin/README.md

 My name is Dominic and I am a swiss developer :)

-- 🔭 I’m currently working on my own website
-- 🌱 I’m currently learning Blazor
+- ⚡No idea what I'm currently doing

 <!--
 **DominicSaladin/DominicSaladin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.